Learning how to craft your own herbal medicines is an empowering tool that provides sustained wellness and autonomy.

 Colleen Emery is passionate about providing access to education experiences that inspire and connect folks to the natural living world around them.
 She began teaching simple medicine making classes in 2003 from her inner city kitchen and has gone on to teach a variety of pharmacy classes over the years.
 From beginner, foundational tasks all the way to complex clinical pharmacy techniques, Colleen has offered many versions of the Medicine Making Workshop.

-The fall of 2020 will mark the first instalment of the The Herbal Medicine Making Program Immersion where students will be offered an opportunity to build their skillset over the course of 5 months.
+2021 will mark the first instalment of the The Herbal Medicine Making Program Immersion where students will be offered an opportunity to build their skillset over the course of 5 months.
 Students will learn hands on methods of turning raw herbs into storage ready medicines and creating a home apothecary ready to address many health concerns.

 Covering all aspects of Medicine Making including Infusions, Decoctions, Syrups, Creams, Salves, Electuaries, Capsulation, Tablets, Bolus, Oxymels, Acetums and Tinctures, both maceration and percolation, participants be guided through several techniques from the starting of certain medicines to the finishing of others and everything in between.